 Realizing at this point that the insurance was a fraud, and the local point of contact was worthless, we set about finding a repair shop.

-We could have looked for an insurance fraud lawyer or their likes to fight for getting a refund for the car rental, which surely didn’t seem promising, or see about fixing it and chalk it up to a loss.
+We could have looked for an insurance fraud lawyer or their likes to fight for getting a refund for the car rental.
+But it didn’t seem promising!
+So, we thought of fixing it and chalking it up as a loss.

 Turns out every other shop on the side of the road is a rim and tire repair shop.
-It took a few days, but in the end we got it taken care of.
+It took a few days, but in the end, we got it taken care of.
 We were thankful that the damages that occurred were to the tires only.
 If the car had been dented severely, where would I go looking for repair services here?
 Dent repairs in Auckland can be easily done, I am aware, but in Panama?
 I would be as clueless as they come.

 We.
 Us.
 Alone.
 No help from the private car rental.

 And, we were stuck with a $150 car repair bill.

 Renting a Car in Panama vs. Public Transportation

 So what’s our Panama car rental advice?
 Which is the best choice?